Skip to content

 It throws error ORA-00904 to alert that there's no column named UPPER(FRUIT_NAME).

-The right way is to use a CREATE INDEX statement.
+The right way is to use a CREATE UNIQUE INDEX statement.

 SQL> create unique index fruit_name_ci on fruits(upper(fruit_name));